rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 ## Data Specialist

 During test cell operation, I was responsible for taking short "snapshots" of engine operation.
-I initally improved on the overall data pipeline by automating the uploading of data files to our local server.
+I initially improved on the overall data pipeline by automating the uploading of data files to our local server.
 I also developed a script using Python to automate the data conversion process, providing intelligble data files to be further analyzed.
-This automation reduced processing time by more than x5, allowing for more indepth tests to be conducted.
+This automation reduced processing time by more than x5, allowing for more in-depth tests to be conducted.

 Notable, I developed a simple thermodynamic stability model in order to estimate the heat rejection ability of the engine heads.